anas-didi95/anasdidi-dev/content/blog/_common-git-commands-usages/index.md

 	new file:   hello.md
 ```

-Moreover, this command can be performed multiple times before commit, thus allowing user to group related changes before actually finalize the commit.
+Moreover, this command may be performed multiple times before commit, thus allowing user to group related changes before actually complete the commit.

 ---

 <a name="git-rm"></a>
 ## git rm

-This command remove tracked files from a Git repository.
-Thus, it can be assume as the inverse of `git add` command.
+This command removes tracked files from a Git repository.
+Thus, it may be assume as the inverse of `git add` command.

 However, this command will not remove file from the working tree and yet keep it in the repository.